discrete-notes/discrete-notes.github.io/_posts/2025-01-08-attendance-PODC-2025.md

 great.
 Finally, being very responsive with questions: being connected to the PODC-DISC zulip channel, promptly answering questions via email, offering video calls to discuss specific aspects.
-Of course this is more work than sketching half-baked slides a few hours before your talk, but think about the the time you will not spend in planes and airports!
+Of course this is more work than sketching half-baked slides a few hours before your talk, but think about all the time you will not spend in planes and airports!
 (From Lyon, where I am, the round trip is almost 40 hours, see [skyscanner](https://www.skyscanner.fr/transport/flights/lys/hux/250614/?adultsv2=1&cabinclass=economy&childrenv2=&inboundaltsenabled=false&outboundaltsenabled=false&preferdirects=false&rtn=0))

-As for my plans, I decided not to submit to PODC this year (being the PC, and having nothing that would be ready without rushing).
-However, I am happy to assist anyone making the decision to present online both for the diplomatic side and for preparing a great presentation.
+As for my plans, I decided not to submit to PODC this year (being in the PC, and having nothing that would be ready without rushing).
+However, I am happy to assist anyone making the decision to present online both on the diplomatic side and for preparing a great presentation.